Transcript #395: pythont compatible packages

 17:41 It's just implemented several places.

-17:43 So there's no under motivation currently, no standard exists to specify what top level dependencies should be installed into a Python environment.
+17:46 Currently, no standard exists to specify what top level dependencies should be installed into a Python environment.

 17:52 And no standard exists to create an immutable record such as a lock file of which dependencies are installed.

-18:00 There are at least five well-known solutions to the problem.
+18:00 There are at least five well known solutions to the problem.

 18:04 We've got pip freeze.
-We have pip tools.

-18:07 UV has a solution poetry and PDM all have a way to deal with lock files in general, but we don't have a standard for this.
+18:08 Poetry and PDM all have a way to deal with lock files in general, but we don't have a standard for this.

 18:15 So I am, I guess, welcoming the idea that that that this will be a standard or something similar to it.